RBerliner/SignalKDevelopmentNotes/DevelopingSignalK.md

     :~/Documents/SignalK/signalk-server-java$ mvn -Dsignalk.build=dev install -Dmaven.test.skip=true.
     ```
 3. Open a third terminal in freeboard-sk, and run npm install.
-The first time you run nom install, it will download a large number of javascript packages and the process will take a long time.
+The first time you run npm install, it will download a large number of javascript packages and the process will take a long time.
 Since I have run it before, it now does very little.

     ```
     :~/Documents/SignalK/signalk-java/signalk-static/freeboard-sk$ npm install
     ```

      Delete bundle.js and then run npm start.

 4. Then execute npm start.